CONNECTING THE DOTS

 Submission Process

-• Please submit the workshop program website, which should include a URL containing general information about the workshop and its agenda.
+• Upon acceptance, please submit the workshop program website, which should include a URL containing general information about the workshop and its agenda.
 The website does not need to be finalized and can be updated with additional details before the workshop date.
 The ISC website will feature all workshops and provide links to their respective submitted websites.
-For regular workshops, a PDF document is also acceptable.

 • Each workshop proposal will receive a minimum of 3 reviews